vlk-jan/road-crossing/README.md

 ## Documentation

-This package does not currently have a documentation.
-However the text of my bachelor thesis is [here](https://github.com/vlk-jan/bachelor_thesis), where I try to explain the code a bit.
+This package does not currently have any documentation.
+However, the text of my bachelor thesis is [here](https://github.com/vlk-jan/bachelor_thesis), where I try to explain the code a bit.

 ## License